YongkangLi/log/README.md

 1. OS: Had a more profound understanding of programming.
 Sometimes we do not just do something right, but we also need to do it in a better way.
 In terms of computer science, we want it faster, more efficient and to consume less resource.
 End point is hard to reach.
 2. Algo: realized kruskal and union set.
 I can't believe that algorithm is so powerful.
 Some problems seem to be extremely hard to solve.
 However, part of these problems can be solved in very amazing algorithm and pretty succinct code.

+## Day 13 - 2020.
+11. 03
+1. Algo: for dense graph, kruskal performs worse than prim, which cause TLE on POJ.
+After realizing prim correctly, I got an AC.
+2. Algo: using network flow to solve baseball elimination and image division problem.
+Many problems can be reduced to Network Flow, which really surprised me.
+3. OS: virtual memory, memory management, LRU and approximate LRU.